Kristina01111000/WordPressTheme/README.md

 			- not peepso or any of the its plugins
 				- need to check it for updates every few days, it updates often
 			- or wordpress itself -> probably keep this way
+	- non-members cannot get access to courses, can view the headings -> fixed it in learndash settings

 To Do: